MicrosoftDocs/cpp-docs/docs/standard-library/memory-functions.md

 while (0 < count--)
     new (static_cast<void*>(&* first++))
         typename iterator_traits<ForwardIterator>::value_type(value);
+return first;
 ```

 unless the code throws an exception.
 In that case, all constructed objects are destroyed and the exception is rethrown.

+The overload with an execution policy is new in C++17.

 ### Example